sircaffe/pokedex-api/README.md

 ## About
 Simple Pokedex REST api written in pure Javascript.

+> [!WARNING]
+> In early stages of development.
+It is currently unusable!

 ## Quick Start
 Start server (it's hardcoded on localhost for now)
 ```console